manleyhimself/lab-forms-in-sinatra-ruby-003-public/super-sinatra-example/README.md

 3. display all nested attributes of params hash

 ### Get up and running
-1. fork and then clone this repo: [Super-Sinatra](https://github.com/jeffreybaird/super-sinatra-example/)
+1. fork and then clone this repo
 2. `bundle install`
 3. `bundle exec shotgun`
 4. `localhost:9393`